-Aim: The aim of this study was to evaluate the potential antimicrobial activity of silver nanoparticles synthesized using Terminalia chebula against Streptococcus mutans, Staphylococcus aureus and Enterococcus faecalis in different concentrations.
+Aim: The goal of this study is to see how effective silver nanoparticles made from Terminalia chebula are against oral pathogens including Streptococcus mutans, Staphylococcus aureus, and Enterococcus faecalis at various doses.

-Materials and Methodology: Terminalia chebula was used to prepare the plant extract, followed by the synthesis of silver nanoparticles.
-The Agar-Well Diffusion Method was used to determine the antimicrobial efficacy of Ag-NPs in different concentrations, namely 25, 50 & 100 μL.
-Amoxicillin was used as a positive control.
-The zone of inhibition was recorded for each plate and the results were analysed statistically with one way anova followed by post hoc analysis using IBM SPSS software (Version 20.0)
+Materials and Methodology: The plant extract was made from Terminalia chebula, followed by the synthesis of silver nanoparticles.
+The antibacterial efficacy of Ag-NPs in varied concentrations, namely 25, 50, and 100 L, was determined using the agar-well diffusion method, with amoxicillin acting as a positive control.
+For each plate, the zone of inhibition was recorded, and the findings were statistically analysed using one way anova and post hoc analysis using IBM SPSS software (Version 20.0)

-Results: A colour change was observed after the synthesis of Ag-NPs.
-The prepared particles were then characterised by a peak seen at 440 nm in UV-vis-spectroscopy.
-The zone of inhibition increased in size with an increase in Ag-NP concentration.
-For S. aureus, the zone of inhibition was significantly higher at all concentrations of Ag-NPs than Amoxicillin (p<0.05), whereas for E.faecalis, it was significantly Lower than amoxicillin (p<0.05).
-For S. mutans at 25 microliter concentration the zone of inhibition was significantly lower than amoxicillin (p<0.05) whereas at higher concentrations there was no significant difference with amoxicillin (p>0.05)
+Results: Following the synthesis of Ag-NPs, a colour shift was noticed.
+UV-vis spectroscopy was used to characterise the synthesized particles, which revealed a peak at 440nm.
+With a rise in Ag-NP concentration, the antibacterial activity indicated an increase in zone of inhibition.
+The zone of inhibition for S. aureus was substantially higher than Amoxicillin at all doses of Ag-NPs (p< 0.05), whereas it was significantly lower for E. faecalis (p<0.05).
+The zone of inhibition for S. mutans was substantially lower than amoxicillin at 25μ L concentration (p< 0.05), but there was no significant difference at higher concentrations (p>0.05).

-Conclusion: Ag-NPs synthesized using Terminalia chebula is an effective antimicrobial agent against dental pathogens, especially Staphylococcus aureus and Streptococcus mutans.
+Conclusion: Antibacterial activity of Ag-NPs derived from Terminalia chebula against dental pathogens, particularly Staphylococcus aureus and Streptococcus mutans, Enterococcus faecalis.

-Keywords: Silver Nanoparticles; Terminalia chebula; Streptococcus mutans; Staphylococcus aureus and Enterococcus faecalis.
+Keywords: Silver Nanoparticles, Terminalia chebula, Green synthesis.

-Introduction
+1. Introduction

 Nanotechnology is currently an enthusiastically growing field in the epoch of modern science.
-The size-dependent characteristics of nanoparticles give it its multidimensional nature that has been efficiently employed in the past in fields such as agriculture (1), physics, optics, medicine and electronics as catalysts, imaging probes, delivery systems, energy sources, scavengers, biological labels, diagnostic biosensors and as automotive parts (2) among several others.
+The size-dependent characteristics of nanoparticles give it its multi-dimensional nature that has been efficiently employed in the past in fields such as agriculture (1), physics, optics, medicine and electronics as catalysts, imaging probes, delivery systems, energy sources, scavengers, biological labels, diagnostic biosensors and as automotive parts (2) among several others.
 It has also been acknowledged that nanomaterials divulge new mechanical and chemical properties to everyday products, thus exponentially multiplying their functionality and longevity (3,4).